codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 %}

 Then click Save and Codefresh will ask extra permissions from your Google account.
 Accept the permissions and the integration is ready.
+You will use the name of the integration as an environment variable in your Codefresh pipeline.

 An alternative way of authentication is to use a [Google service account key](https://console.cloud.google.com/apis/credentials/serviceaccountkey).
 In that case download the JSON file locally that represent the key and paste its contents in the *JSON config* field.